idvorkin/idvorkin.github.io/_d/ai-developer.md

 1. Unbundled into individual features (ditto), which are inherently easier to run as small power-efficient models on small power-efficient devices on the edge (paid for by users, not your capex budget) - which is just as well, because…

 1. This stuff will never work for the mass-market if we have marginal cost every time the user presses ‘OK’ and we need a fleet of new nuclear power-stations to run it all.

+### Memory

+Pretty important topic - here's some notes on it from [langchain](https://blog.langchain.dev/memory-for-agents/)

 ## Use Cases and Applications